-- Ensure "Dehum" is ON through the Installer Options menu and/or in the ComfortNet User Menu (COOL SETUP). - If ON, the Dehumidification menu should be visible in the main menu. - Verify the cooling airflow profile is set to "Profile D". - See the Cool Set-up section of the Installation Manual for complete airflow profile details. - By default, "Dehum" is ON and the cooling airflow profile is set to "Profile D". - For additional dehumidification control, airflow settings are field adjustable and can be fine-tuned to a value that is comfortable for the application from a range of +15% to -15%. - See the Heat Pump Advanced Feature Menu section of the Installation Manual for more detail.
+- Ensure "Dehum" is NOT set to OFF through the Installer Options menu and/or in the ComfortNet User Menu (COOL SETUP). - If except OFF, the Dehumidification menu should be visible in the main menu. - · Verify the cooling airflow profile is set to "Profile D". - See the Cool Set-up section of the Installation Manual for complete airflow profile details. - By default, "Dehum" is STD and the cooling airflow profile is set to "Profile D". - For additional dehumidification control, airflow settings are field adjustable and can be fine-tuned to a value that is comfortable for the application from a range of Cool Airflow Trim. - In addition, the system can have Enhanced Dehumidification operation in setting "A", "B", or "C" of "Dehum" based on dehumidification demand. - See the Dehumidification Select section of the Installation Manual for more detail.

-ComfortNet[TM] System
+ComfortNet[TM] System Overview

-Overview

 A ComfortNet inverter heating and air conditioning system uses an indoor unit, outdoor unit and thermostat which digitally communicate with one another via a two-way communications path.
 The thermostat sends commands to the indoor and outdoor units.
 The thermostat may request and receive information from both the indoor and outdoor units.
 This information may be displayed on the CTK04 thermostat.
 The indoor and outdoor units also interact with one another.
 The outdoor unit may send commands to or request information from the indoor unit.
-This twoway digital communications between the thermostat and subsystems (indoor/outdoor unit) and between subsystems is the key to unlocking the benefits and features of the ComfortNet system.
+This two-way digital communications between the thermostat and subsystems (indoor/outdoor unit) and between subsystems is the key to unlocking the benefits and features of the ComfortNet system.